 The wood that you use can make a huge difference to the efficiency of your stove and how cleanly it burns.
 If the wood is too wet it will be difficult to light and the water will have to be boiled away before the wood burns properly.
 This will reduce the amount of heat you get from the wood.
 Wet wood also produces tar and smoke which can damage your stove and flue liner and increase the danger of a chimney fire as well as blackening the glass in the door.

-You can buy fresh logs and dry them in a wood store in your garden and this is usually the cheapest option if you have the room.
-They will usually need to be dried for a year before being burned and you can buy a moisture meter to check that the moisture is less than 20%.
+You can buy fresh logs and dry them in a wood store in your garden.
+This is usually the cheapest option if you have the space.
+They will usually need to be dried for a year before being burned, and you can use a moisture meter to check that the moisture is less than 20%.
 Hardwood is better than softwood for burning as it burns slower.
 Softwood is less dense and will burn twice as fast meaning you need twice as much.
 Alternatively, you can buy logs that are already seasoned.

 Well-seasoned hardwood logs will be lovely and dry and will burn well and provide plenty of heat.
 Check that the logs you buy are sustainable.
 Buying wood with the Forest Stewardship Council (FSC) logo guarantees that it has come from a responsibly managed woodland.